Descanonge/neba/docs/source/datasets/index.rst

-.. currentmodule:: data_assistant.data
+.. currentmodule:: neba.data

 ******************
 Dataset management
 ******************

-This package has a submodule :mod:`~data_assistant.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can all depend on various parameters.
+This package has a submodule :mod:`~neba.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can all depend on various parameters.
 Each new dataset is specified by creating a new subclass of :class:`~.Dataset`.
 It contains